mortezah/mfem_sandbox_/README.md

 # README #

-This repository can be used to write code that links to both SCOREC/core and MFEM libraries and meant to be used the finite element course assignments/projects.
+This repository can be used to write code that links to both SCOREC/core and MFEM libraries and is meant to be used for the finite element course assignments/projects.

 ### What is this repository for? ###